-- When any annual assessment, biennial assessment or general reassessment of real property would result in an increase of one percent or more in the total real property tax levied, notice must be given at least 30 days before the date of the hearing by the publication of a notice in at least one newspaper of general circulation and a prominent public location at which notices are regularly posted in the County Administration building and shall follow below format: - o Notice shall be at least the size of 1/8 page of a standard size or tabloid size newspaper; - Headline in the advertisement shall be in a type no smaller than 18-point; shall read "NOTICE OF PROPOSED REAL PROPERTY TAX INCREASE"; and - Notice shall not be placed in that portion reserved for legal notices and classified advertisements. - This public hearing shall not be held at the same time as the annual budget hearing - Notice shall contain the following information (in addition to information Board of Supervisors may elect to include): - Assessment increase; - o Lowered rate necessary to offset increased assessment; - Effective rate increase; - o Proposed total budget increase; and - o Date, time, and place of public hearing. - The proposed increase shall be published at least seven days before the increased levy is made.
+- Notice shall be at least the size of 1/8 page of a standard size or tabloid size newspaper; - Headline in the advertisement shall be in a type no smaller than 18-point; shall read "NOTICE OF PROPOSED REAL PROPERTY TAX INCREASE"; and - > Notice shall not be placed in that portion reserved for legal notices and classified advertisements. - o This public hearing shall not be held at the same time as the annual budget hearing - Notice shall contain the following information (in addition to information Board of Supervisors may elect to include): - Assessment increase; - Lowered rate necessary to offset increased assessment; - Effective rate increase; - Proposed total budget increase; and - Date, time, and place of public hearing. - The proposed increase shall be published at least seven days before the increased levy is made.